A Make-Ahead Thanksgiving (and Timeline)

 • Order Turkey – Can’t forget this.

 • Make Stock – Having homemade turkey stock makes it easy to make gravy ahead of time.
 Homemade turkey stock is also great for other Thanksgiving favorites like stuffing / dressing and green bean casserole.
 Use turkey wings or drumsticks to make turkey stock ahead.
-Freeze it until you ned it.
+Freeze it until you need it.
+Check out this guide to making turkey stock ahead.

 • Have Knives Sharpened – It’s very likely that it’s been a whole year or more (or possibly never) since you had your knives sharpened.
 So why not get in the habit of doing it right before the biggest cooking day of the year?
 Many home cooks brush this off, but you won’t believe what a difference it makes in speed and enjoyment to use professionally sharpened knives!
 Just google it – somewhere near you can probably sharpen them for you in a day (often your neighborhood hardware store).
 It’s inexpensive and will change your kitchen life.
 Do it.